 Things didn’t start so well.
 Upon arrival, it appeared that the parking lot had not been ploughed, but I decided to drive forwards to get a closer look.
 My car got stuck in a snow-filled dip at the entrance and took a few minutes to free again.
 I parked on the side of the road and hoped not to annoy anyone.

 Progress along the trail began easily enough (considering the weather conditions) because someone had already been through with an all-terrain vehicle.
 I was able to tread in the tyre tracks that were left behind.
 After weaving up and down a couple of hills, the trail returned to the same old railway bed that it had also followed back near Queenston.
 This stretch of trail was even easier because the snow had been cleared almost entirely by a plough.
-I walked past some kind of electrical unit which I recognised – this was the point where I ended my first hike.

 Large parts of this section of trail are also shared with The Laura Secord Friendship trail (as well as the Trans-Canada trail, recently renamed “The Great Trail”, which traverses the length of Canada).
 Despite being the daughter of a patriot, Laura Secord married a loyalist named James who served under General Brock at The Battle of Queenston Heights.
 Although his militia enjoyed victory in Queenston, James was seriously wounded.
 Through 1813, he would be nursed back to health by Laura.